What To Do With Dog Waste: A Natural Fertilizer? Think Again

 Dog feces contain nitrogen, resulting in brown patches on lawns known as “burns.”
 In addition, it can cause permanent damage to your lawn.

 Not to mention, you’ll be riddled with waste and foul odors that will generally leave your yard feeling less welcoming and more rotten than you’d like.

 Get To Scooping That Poop

-Have Doggie We’ll Doo have been helping the folks of Chicago and the northern suburbs clean up after their dogs for nearly 30 years.
+Have Doggie We’ll Doo has been helping the folks of Chicago and the northern suburbs clean up after their dogs for nearly 30 years.
 We work with residential homes as well as businesses and even park districts.

-We are quick, professional, and accessible to you if you should have any questions, comments, or concerns about our work.
+We are quick, professional, and accessible to you if you have any questions, comments, or concerns about our work.
 We look forward to hearing from you and giving you the yard you deserve!